makubacki/tianocore.github.io/Container-for-OSFC-Workshops.md

 # Container for OSFC Workshops

+<b>NOTE:</b> This Wiki page is only for archival purposes.
+The container is no longer available to download.

 This document describes how to install the container used for the following workshops at [[OSFC 2018]]:

 * [Building Open Source UEFI Firmware with EDK II](https://osfc.io/talks/building-open-source-unified-extensible-firmware-interface-uefi-firmware-with-efi-development-kit-ii-edk-ii)